John Crossman - 柯志元

 Chief Investment Officer 2007 to 2009

 Ran the 30 person Investment Management department at Allianz Taiwan during the Global Financial Crisis.
-Through new fund launches, introducing the PIMCO family of bond funds and regular seminars to warn investors of the upcoming financial turbulence, the team managed to limit losses and increase funds under management to US$5bn from $3.5bn when I started.
+Through new fund launches, introducing the PIMCO family of bond funds and regular seminars (conducted in Mandarin, island wide) to warn investors of the upcoming financial turbulence, the team managed to limit losses and increase funds under management to US$5bn from $3.5bn.

 Director, Asian Equity Sales 2000 to 2002